Albert-Gao/react-native-fetch-sse/README.md

 # react-native-fetch-sse

-consume text-stream response with standard fetch.
+consume text-stream response with standard fetch, works with any custom server and OpenAI API.

-- works with `fetch()`, so you can pass headers, different Http methods, `AbortController`, etc.
+- Implemented using native `fetch()`, so you can pass headers, different Http methods, `AbortController`, etc.
 - minimal implementation, great for web only projects also
 - works on React Native / Web
 - included all polyfills (only for Native, web doesn't need them)